MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 * What are geodesics?
 * Mathematical description of shortest path
 * Lagrangian mechanics description of shortest path
-* Hamiltonian mechanics and Legandre transform
+* Hamiltonian mechanics and Legendre transform
 * Hamiltonian equations of motion for a geodesic
 * Writing this as code